Whats Wrong with Economics

 The next item to be added to the model is what we might sum up as capital.
 This is the total amount of all the things that are needed to produce the goods that are produced.
 This would include all land, buildings, machines and stocks of material.
 It also includes all of the knowledge that is used to produce goods.
 This would include intellectual property.
 It also includes all of the skills and the knowledge of the workers.

-Whereas income etc, is a “flow”, e.g. so many pounds per year, capital is a “pile”, i.e., just an amount worth, say, of so many billions or trillions of pounds.
+Whereas income etc, is a “flow”, e.g. so many pounds per year, capital is a “pile”, i.e., just an amount worth, say, of so many billions or trillions of pounds at any point in time.

 Various types of capital produce different types of returns to the owners of these various types of capital.
-For example, housing that is rented out would produce rent for the owner, shares in businesses would produce profits that would go to the owners.
+For example, housing that is rented out would produce rent for the owner, shares in businesses would produce dividends that would go to the owners – the shareholders.
 Those who saved money in bank accounts would, in normal circumstances, receive interest.
-All of these are forms of income for these owners.
+All of these are forms of income for these owners of capital.

-We can now say that the income of all of the households is the sum of the income that is earned plus the return on the capital being used.
+We can now say that the total income of all of the households is the sum of the income that is earned plus the return on the capital being used along with any capital gains.

-Now all of the income people have is either spent or it is saved.
+Now all of the income, that is, earned income and income from investments, that people have is either spent or it is saved.
 Income is spent if it is used to buy something that is consumed either in the short term such as food or, in the long term, such as a car.
 Otherwise income is saved, i.e. not spent.
 If it is saved it will invariably be invested.
 That is, it will appear to be added to the existing capital stock of the society.
 This is because there is just not enough physical cash for people to be able to put it under their mattresses.
-Almost all savings will end up in the hands of a financial institution, for example, a bank and the bank will always want to invest it rather than sit on it.
+Almost all savings will end up in the hands of a financial institution, for example, a bank and the bank will always find it more profitable to invest it rather than sit on it.

 (It is being assumed here that any depreciation in the value of a business’s capital is paid out of the revenue of the business before profits are paid out.)

-Traditionally, it is assumed that money not used to buy goods directly is invested and is used to buy land, buildings and machinery and pay workers in new enterprises.
+Traditionally, it is assumed that money not used to buy goods directly is invested and is used to rent land, buildings and machinery and pay workers in new enterprises.
+That is, the money invested is used to buy goods, including labour, that are consumed.

 Often other details such as government spending, imports, exports, taxes etc might be added to this model but, it will be seen, that what we have here, so far, is sufficient to expose the problem.